-Gone are the days of pushing a metal handle into a frame – our selection of the best golf push trolleys 2020 are just as high-tech as their electric golf trolley cousins.
+Gone are the days of pushing a metal handle into a frame – the best golf push trolleys are just as high-tech as their electric golf trolley cousins.

-And while many bag carriers claim it's better for their health and fitness, Dr Neil Wolkodoff, medical director of the Colorado Centre for Health & Sports Science, believes the benefits are less pronounced than they might think.
+And while many bag carriers claim that carrying is better for their health and fitness, Dr Neil Wolkodoff, medical director of the Colorado Centre for Health & Sports Science, believes the benefits are less pronounced than they might think.

 His research showed that over nine holes, golfers who carried clubs burned 721 calories, opposed to the 718 calories burned by someone who pushed their clubs.

 But, assuming you choose to follow the doctor's orders, should you buy an electric or push model?
-We answer all of your golf trolley buying questions below and pick out the best push trolleys of 2020.
+We answer all of your golf trolley buying questions below and pick out the best push trolleys on the market.

 Is an electric golf trolley better than a push golf trolley?